4.7. Image Classes¶

 img.save("image_render_srgb.jpg", flip=True)

-Depending on the file type ,there can be additional saving parameters provided, for instance compression settings:
+Depending on the file type, additional parameter combinations exists, for instance compression settings:

 import cv2